alanszlosek/voxeling/README.markdown

 Features
 ====

-* Multiplayer!
-Although, we don't have any character models yet
+* Multiplayer, with maxogden, substack and viking skins
 * Block creation and destruction
 * Jumping and flying
-* First and third person camera views
+* First-person, over-shoulder, third person camera views (these need some love, though)
 * Building materials and material picker dialog
 * Gamepad support (80% complete)
 * Adjustable draw distance (adjust it according to your GPU speed and memory)